 In the Spoonieverse , we have something of a hive mind when it comes to rumours of disease, and other misfortunes that may threaten public health.
-Not because we suffer from some kind of collective Eeyoresque woe-is-us depression.
-No, not that.
-It’s rather because all kinds of misery that can conceivably befall humanity seems to strike our members too.
+Not because we suffer from some collective Eeyoresque woe-is-us depression.
+No, nothing that.
+It’s because we’re painfully aware that whatever misery that can conceivably befall humanity will strike our citizens too.
 Only harder and at a much higher rate.
-And, historically, in the moments where our need for reliable help and support has been the most dire, our government and society at large have responded by turning their backs on us.
+And, historically, in the moments where our need for reliable help and support has been the direst, our governments and society at large have responded by turning their backs on us.

-Perhaps it is not entirely unreasonable, in that light, that our anxiety levels tend to rise in direct proportion to how persistently society’s pundits tell us we have nothing to fear.
+Perhaps it’s not entirely unreasonable, in that light, that our anxiety levels tend to rise in direct proportion to how persistently society’s pundits tell us we have nothing to fear.
 And this time was a textbook example of that.

-In January, England, and the rest of the world as far as I can see, looked at China and saw an internal problem that said more about China and the Chinese than about modern society’s ability to deal with a pandemic.
+In January 2020, England, and the rest of the world as far as I can see, looked at China and saw an internal problem that said more about China and the Chinese than about modern society’s ability to deal with a pandemic.
 There was talk of wet markets and the kind of people who would eat bats, but not much was said about what we would do if/when this virus began to spread among us “civilized” Europeans.
-But the spoonie community was already prepping and discussing at what point we’d have to batten down the hatches and go into isolation.
+But in the Spoonieverse, we were already prepping and discussing at what point we’d have to batten down the hatches and go into isolation.

-Yes, I’m laying it on (a little), but this is what happened.
+Yes, I’m laying it on (just a little), but this is what happened.

 When the letter from our National Health Service (NHS) arrived in mid-March, I didn’t have to take any new safety precautions.
 Like many of my spoonie friends, I had already gone into isolation to avoid the coronavirus, so I was done.
-But for my family members (who live with me) the NHS letter brought big changes.
+But for my family members (who lived with me at the time) the NHS letter brought about big changes.
 Inasmuch as I had readied myself for complete isolation, we hadn’t really considered enforcing total isolation on the whole house.
-We normally stick to rather stringent rules to prevent infection, but now we were more or less given two options.
+We normally stick to rather stringent protocol to minimise the risk of infection, but now we were more or less given two options.

-Option #1 was, literally, isolation for all of us; whereas Option #2 meant we’d have to follow a rigorous safety routine.
-Basically, it meant we’d have to stay the hell away from each other.
+Option #1 was, literally, total isolation for all of us.
+Option #2 was for all of us to follow a rigorous safety routine.
+Basically, we’d have to stay the hell away from each other.
 We’d have to work out how to share the bathroom, and put a system in place to disinfect all surfaces, change towels etc after each visit.
-We’d have to set up a meticulous decontamination protocol for the kitchen to ensure that no surfaces, products, cups, dishes etc. could spread any germs.
-And we could only be in the same room for short periods of time, and only if we used protective equipment and made sure the area was sufficiently ventilated.
+We’d also have to set up a meticulous decontamination protocol for the kitchen to ensure that no surfaces, products, cups, dishes etc. could spread any germs.
+And we could only be in the same room for short periods of time, and only if we used protective gear and made sure the area was sufficiently ventilated.

-There were a few more rules too, but you get the gist of it.
+There were a few more rules too, but you get the gist.

 Or said and said.
 That’s not a fair characterisation of my youngest son.
 He’d never talk to me like that.
 He explains, carefully, what my options are and what the pros and cons of each alternative is.
 And he usually makes a point of telling me it’s my home and, therefore, my decision.
-But I’m not stupid (not that way anyway) so, obviously, I do as he says.
+But I’m not stupid (well, not in that respect anyway) so, obviously, I do as he says.

 Option #1 it was.

-And with that, I keep doing what I can to keep myself busy and to feel like I still have a purpose.
-I lend a hand where I can and continue to work on getting my blog ship shape for our maiden voyage.
-If you like patterns, you may have noticed that I wrote the posts in here on the 15th of January and the 15th of April.
-Today, the 15th of July, post number three (the one I’m writing now) will be published on the 15th of March, and after that my dream is for us to see a blog feed slowly begin to fill the shelves and walls in here from the 15th of October.
+I keep doing what I can to keep myself busy and to feel like I still have a purpose.
+I lend a hand to others where I can, and continue to work on getting The Resilience, my imaginary pirate ship ready for our maiden voyage.
+If you like patterns, you may have noticed that I wrote the previous posts in this countdown on the 15th of January and February.
+This, the third and final countdown post will be published on the 15th of March, and after that my dream is to be able to keep feeding this space with a slow trickle of content.

-I’m something of a mage in my heart and I do like number symbolism and other such details that make life better or more interesting.
+I’m something of a Norse völva at heart, and I do like number symbolism and other things that make life better or more interesting.
 Like New Year’s resolutions and kindness, for example.
-I think we should start our journey with a discussion about kindness.
-Not in one of the coaching cabins, but here on the coaching couch.
+I think we should start our journey with a discussion about goal setting and kindness.

-I’ll keep on doing my thing and see what I can so about getting us ready for the autumn mingle.
-Big, warm hugs to you, my friend, and thank you for popping in to see me today!
+I’ll keep on doing my thing and see what I can do about getting us ready for a greenhouse party a year from now.
+Big, warm hugs to you, my friend, and thank you very much for popping in to see me today!
 I really do appreciate it.

 - The Spoonieverse, is my name for the vast parallel universe of the unwell, where all of us who have been deemed useless are deported when we become too ill, or too incapacitated, to pass as normies.
 It was for all of us, and our allies, that I started the Spoonieverse blog (almost) ten years ago.

 - Hive mind is another name for what psychologists and sociologists call a collective consciousness.
 In short, the hive mind explains how a group of people (like bees in a hive (hence the name)) can develop a kind of collective consciousness, sharing a set of opinions and values that unite and keep the group together.
 From there, they can also grow a collective understanding of social norms and knowledge of things that can benefit or damage the hive.
-(This is a super-simplified explanation based on French sociologist Émile Durkheim and his book The Division of Labour in Society from 1893.
-For a better understanding, I recommend that you read more on this yourself and that you take a closer look at the differences of opinion regarding what Durkheim “really” meant and intended.
-It is really exciting and was a central part of the reading both in my political education and in my teacher training.)
+(Please note, this is a super-simplified explanation based on the theories of French sociologist Émile Durkheim and his book The Division of Labour in Society from 1893.
+If you want to get a better understanding, I recommend that you read more about yourself and take a closer look at the differences of opinion regarding what Durkheim “really” meant and intended.
+It is rather exciting and it was a central part of the reading both in my political education and in my teacher training.)

-- Prepping is a cooler (?) way of saying preparing.
-That is, everything you do to be ready, or prepared, in the event of disasters and/or accidents.
+- Prepping is a cooler (?) way of saying ‘preparing.’
+That is, everything you do to be ready, or prepared, in the event of a disaster and/or accident.